cmusatyalab/openface/README.md

 In face recognition, there are no open source implementations or models trained on these datasets.
-If you have access to a large dataset, we are very interested in training a new FaceNet model with it.
+If you have access to a large dataset, we are very interested in training a new OpenFace model with it.
 Please contact Brandon Amos at [bamos@cs.cmu.edu](mailto:bamos@cs.cmu.edu).

 | Dataset | Public | #Photos | #People |